There are multiple versions of Salomon Speedcross trainers on the market.

 These went from being in the box and on to my feet for the 23km trail run.
 The fact I was able to just put them on and cover that distance without any issue speaks for itself about how good they are.
 Before and after race photos below.

 I’ve worn Salomon’s Speedcross 4 GTX trainers in the past; back in September 2016 for the Rab Mountain Marathon, but I didn’t get on with them as well as I’d hoped.
-After a morning running through long grass, knolls and boggy marsh the inners had worked loose and my poor old ankles kept rolling over (they didn’t have the cushioning or the comfort I’d got used to from wearing Saucony Excursion GTX trainers).
-I’m pleased to say the Speedcross Pro’s were much nicer to run in (5 grams lighter).
+After a morning running through long grass, knolls and boggy marsh the inners had worked loose and my poor old ankles kept rolling over.
+I’m pleased to say the Speedcross Pro’s were much nicer to run in and they are 5 grams lighter too.

 There are a few extra features that make these Speedcross gain the ‘Pro’ status, namely the lighter-weight materials and the welded seams instead of stitches.